The RYQG meetings generally include:

 Table for Rent during Guild Meetings: Is your sewing room bursting at the seams?
 Rent a table for $10 and bring your surplus supplies, books and fabrics to sell.
 Not enough stuff ?
 Reserve a table and share the table and cost with a another member or a friend.
 Sign up sheets will be available at the library table.

-FREE to a good home: Table for Rent during Guild Meetings: A traditional quilt frame for hand quilting.
+FREE to a good home: A traditional quilt frame for hand quilting.
 It has the ability to hold a queen size quilt, and contains rods for a baby quilt, single and queen size quilt.
-Do you or anyone else you know interested in this frame?
+Are you or anyone else you know interested in this frame?
 Please contact Nora P.

-Click on the link for the current listing of all library books in our inventory.
+Click on the link below for the latest listing of all library books in our inventory.